MercersKitchen/Advanced-CS/README.md

 **[OPTIONAL] Using JavaScript & Chrome**: UNDERCONSTRUCTION, see Websites

 ### Unit 4: [1] WHILE Loops
+- "When you do not know how many iterations you need"
+- Note: pilot controls often use `while (true) {}`, also called an infinite loop since expression evaluates to "true" always
+- need way of tracking when expression evaluates to false from within the WHILE Loop
+- Mimic FOR Loop with unknown finish
+- Loop code finishes and updates expression to evaluate to FALSE
+- Introducing WHILE Loops often deals with numbers
+  - %10 finds last digit
+  - Other division rules
+  - GCF, LCM
+  - Even, Odd
+  - Finding Prime numbers

 **Using Processing-JAVA**
 **Using Pure Java**
 **[OPTIONAL] Using JavaScript & Chrome**: UNDERCONSTRUCTION, see Websites

 ### Unit 4: [2] FOR Loops
+-

+**CONTINUE with Video FOR Loop #2**

 **Using Processing-JAVA**
 **Using Pure Java**